 What is the alternative to a career?

-Like competing in the Iron Man competition, that answer is simple, but can be tough to achieve.
+If I don’t want a career, whats the alternative?
+Like competing in the Iron Man competition, that answer is simple but can be tough to achieve.
 Instead of finding a job to support your desired lifestyle, flip that equation over and try again.
 Find your true calling in life first and then design a lifestyle around that.